nehochupechatat/ActionScript-Funkin/README.md

 # ActionScript Funkin (aka Diet Funkin)
 Simple FNF engine clone using ActionScript.
 Programmed like it's 2002!

-The .fla file includes a very simple demo "week" showing very basic gameplay capabilities.
+The .fla file includes a very simple demo "week" showing very basic gameplay capabilities, with title and game over screens.

 Due to ActionScript 2 limitations, some things like the "ratio bar" aren't implemented.